 The principles of the seismic analysis procedures may also be applicable for silos made of other materials (e.g. glass fibre-reinforced plastic/polymer (GFRP), high density polyethylene (HDPE) or polyethylene (PE)).

-NOTE The definitions of limit states and safety verifications for materials other than those in (2) are not covered by this standard.
+NOTE The definitions of limit states and safety verifications for materials other than those in (2) are not covered by this document.

 Silos should be designed in DC1.